 To avoid insulting your intelligence, I would never tell you what to do, but I will tell you that whatever you choose to do, these self-leadership principles I’m passing on will help you do it.
 I know how high a mountain an ex-offender or anybody else who finds themselves dealing with adversity for that matter, must climb.
 I know because I’ve made that climb a few times myself.
 Now I want to help others make it.
 We all have our mountains in life to climb at one time or another, I know me and my family certainly did, and no matter how high yours may be, and some can be mighty high, don’t ever be afraid to tackle the task.
 All you have to do is prepare your climbing pack ahead of time, and you’ll reach the peak as long as you don’t give up.
 I want to help you do that if you’ll let me.

-Throughout my eight years in federal prison, I spent every available moment (and there were plenty) studying leadership and interpersonal relationship skills, and even though I’ve been a free man for many years, I still do.
-Twenty five years and counting.
+I spent every available moment of my eight years behind bars studying leadership and people skills.
+Still do, twenty-five years and counting.
 It’s the best way I know of keeping myself in tune, mentally, physically, and spiritually.
-I took college courses and computer training behind bars as well, but as great as those courses were, they didn’t compare to the self-leadership principles I learned and practiced while incarcerated.
+I took college courses and computer training too, but as great as those courses were, and they were great, they didn’t compare to the leadership principles I learned and practiced while incarcerated and after my release.
 Those principles were the winning edge when it came to rebuilding my life.
 The achievements I accomplished once I became a free man would have never taken place without them.
-Now, with your cooperation, I would like to share those principles with you.